 Difficulty level: 1 out of 5

 Playthrough with Gouki (Akuma).
-The Playstation version came first and was as good as anyone could have hoped for.
+The PlayStation version came first and was as good as anyone could have hoped for.
 One of the main changes to this version is that instead of having sprites for the explosions shown when characters are hit or block, polygons were used instead.
 This version also had a lot of extras added into it, such as more characters (including Guile and Dee Jay) and more gameplay modes, such as the World Tour mode.

 Super Puzzle Fighter II Turbo